bihanviranga/librarysystem/README.md

 ## Roadmap

 ### Todo
-- [ ] Update Rating : hide rating section when there are no ratings.
-- [ ] Rename Rating.ratings to Rating.rating or something.
 - [ ] For things like comments, forms, etc, can use sweetalert2.
 - [ ] Check whether context['isAdmin'] is set in pages where it is necessary
 - [ ] User profile management - change name, email, password.